Buying Guides

 Best for Small Rooms

-At 15.7 inches wide, this is the narrowest bookshelf on the list by a significant margin — less than half the width of the Bush Universal.
-It slides into spaces where no standard bookcase will go: hallways, the gap between a desk and a wall, the narrow strip beside a closet door.
+15.7 inches wide.
+That's less than half the Bush Universal.
+This bookshelf goes where nothing else fits: hallways, the gap between a desk and a wall, the narrow strip beside a closet door.

-Six tiers in a 73.2-inch column maximize vertical storage while keeping the floor footprint to under 1.3 square feet.
-The anti-tip kit is especially important here — a tall, narrow unit like this is more prone to tipping than a wider bookcase.
+Six tiers in a 73.2-inch column give you vertical storage in under 1.3 square feet of floor space.
+The anti-tip kit matters here — tall and narrow is more tip-prone than wide and squat.
+Use it.

-Who it's for: Studio apartments, small bedrooms, hallways, or anywhere you need book storage in under 16 inches of wall space.
-Also works well in pairs flanking a doorway or window.
+Who it's for: Studio apartments, small bedrooms, hallways — anywhere you have 16 inches of wall space and need to make it count.
+Works well in pairs flanking a doorway or window.

-Watch out for: The 18.3 lbs per shelf capacity is the lowest on this list.
-Use it for paperbacks, small decor, and plants — not dense hardcover collections.
-The narrow shelves also won't fit oversized art books laid flat.
+Watch out for: The 18.3 lbs per shelf capacity is the lowest here.
+Paperbacks, small decor, plants — yes.
+Dense hardcover collections — no. The narrow shelves also won't fit oversized art books laid flat.

 IDEALHOUSE Corner Bookshelf — Best Corner